Exploring Exponential Runge-Kutta Methods: A Survey: Examples

-Here, we describe the three numerical methods which we have used for our simulations, namely for solving (in one case non-autonomous, in one case autonomous) systems of ODEs of the form:
+Here, we describe the six numerical methods which we have used for our simulations, namely for solving (in one case non-autonomous, in the other cases autonomous) systems of ODEs of the form: